 2.c.
-Classifications (CLASS SYSTEM)
+Classifications (CLASS\SYSTEM)

 Not applicable

 3. Data source type and data collection method (SRC\TYPE\COLL\METHOD)

 3.a.
 Data sources (SOURCE TYPE)

-Given that indicator 2.3.1 is measured on a target population of producers - those considered as small-scale - the ideal data source for measuring it is a single survey that collects all the information required with reference to individual production units.
-The most appropriate data source for collecting information on total value of agricultural production and on labour input adopted on the agricultural holding would be agricultural surveys.
+Given that indicator 2.3.2 is measured on a target population of producers - those considered as small-scale - the ideal data source for measuring them is a single survey that collects all the information required with reference to individual production units.
+The most appropriate data source for collecting information on agricultural production and the associated costs are agricultural surveys.
 Other possibilities to be explored in absence of an agricultural surveys are:

 - 1) household surveys integrated with an agricultural module,

 - 2) agricultural censuses,

-3) administrative data.
+- 3) administrative data.